liudarren3/dia_html_tutorials/README.md

 I'm a STEM major so my spelling is atrocious so forgive me if I mispll certin thngs.

+**One quick disclaimer:** Square is great and all for website design and it integrates online shopping really well.
+However, it doesn't really give you full control over everything that you would like to.
+There might be somethings that are either impossible or really hard to change and it's definitely not going to be your fault; Websites like these can be really annoying to navigate so keep that in mind.

 ## Getting to the website
 1st, let's get to the website
 1. [Login](https://squareup.com/login?lang_code=en-us) into the square website